jbmoorhouse/pybees/README.md

-# pybees: Python optimisation toolkit using the bees algorithm
+## pybees: Python optimization toolkit using the bees algorithm

 ## What is it

-pybees is a Python package for function optimization.
-It uses the nature inspired bees algorithm, proposed by Pham et. al. and is built on top of SciPy. pybees distributed under the 3-Clause BSD license.
+**pybees** is a Python package for function optimization.
+It uses the nature inspired [bees algorithm](https://www.researchgate.net/publication/260985621_The_Bees_Algorithm_Technical_Note), proposed by Pham et al. and is built on top of SciPy. **pybees** is distributed under the 3-Clause BSD license.

+The bees algorithm is a swarm based search algorithm, which mimics the food foraging behaviour of honey bees.
+The basic algorithm is suitable for both [continuous](https://en.wikipedia.org/wiki/Continuous_optimization) and [combinatorial](https://en.wikipedia.org/wiki/Combinatorial_optimization) optimization problems, which is demonstrated in the [basic usage](#Basic-Usage) section.

 ## Main features

+The pybees algorithm can be used to find the global minima.

 ## Where to get it